houzhenggang/builder/README.md

 use_trunk | build latest openwrt trunk instead of revisions written in openwrt-config/git_revs. add this option at the end of your line. use_bb1407 | build from trunk ofbarrier breaker 14.07 final repo instead of revisions written in openwrt-config/git_revs from dev repos. add this option at the end of your line.

-In the following box you'll find an example that builds our default image for weimarnetz routers based on ar71xx hardware.
-Simply call it step by step.
-Sometimes the build process will be interrupted.
-Mostly it's not an error, but some packages or dependencies of openwrt could not be downloaded.
-Try the last line again, if that happens.
-You could also debug that error by changing the directory to ```release/openwrt``` and call ```make V=s```.

-	# login as non-root user
-	export REPONAME="weimarnetz" && export REPOURL="git://github.com/weimarnetz/weimarnetz.git"
-	git clone $REPOURL
-	mkdir myrelease; cd myrelease
-	DO="../$REPONAME/openwrt-build/build_release.sh"

-	# choose your router-model and build, for example:
-	#build all ar71xx based hardware images with barrier breaker 14.07 final